felixarntz/felixarntz-mu-plugins/README.md

 # Felix Arntz MU Plugins

-My collection of MU plugins in individual files within a subdirectory, fully configurable in a maintainable way which still allows you to apply updates from this repository.
+My collection of MU plugins in individual files within a subdirectory, fully configurable in a maintainable way which allows for automatic updates.
 [Learn more about MU plugins.](https://developer.wordpress.org/advanced-administration/plugins/mu-plugins/)

 1. [Context](#context)
 2. [Project structure](#project-structure)